Self-realization as revealed in art, symbol & sacred text: the archetypes of Carl Jung & the lore of enlightenment

 “This, then, is the ultimate paradox of thought: to want to discover something that thought itself cannot think.” -Søren Kierkegaard

-Through conscious awareness human beings have created a field of shared symbols.
-We call this field of shared symbols a ‘language’.
+Human beings use conscious awareness to make sense of and represent the world around them.
+Conscious awareness is expressed through language.
 Most of us take language for granted.
 We use language to express our desires, feelings, thoughts.
 We use it to navigate our world and get what we want, focusing only on what we know and can name and speak.
-Few of us ever think about what is unsayable or unrepresentable.
+Our conscious awareness is represented by the ego.

-The unsayable dimension so deeply saturates our perception that it is, in fact, very hard to get a hold of, to grasp.
-We simply cannot represent it with words.
-Yet it remains within every given moment, saturating it, providing a ground for all conception and experience.
+The Self so deeply saturates our perception that it is, in fact, very hard to get a hold of, to grasp.
+It is the purity of our awareness that simply cannot be represented with words.
+Yet it remains within every given moment, saturating our experience, providing a ground for all conception and experience.

 Note: This post was updated from its original version on 11/1/ 15.